Fergus Johnston: Life and career

 Johnston's output includes works for both orchestra and smaller ensembles, some works of which include electronics, and two operas.
 His music has been performed at many venues and festivals including the 1985 Asolo Musica Festival in Italy, the 1996 International Society for Contemporary Music Festival, the 2001 Sonorities Festival of Contemporary Music in Belfast, and Raidió Teilifís Éireann's 2005 Living Music Festival.
-His use of system is unusual among Irish composers, his compositional process typically including a significant element of pre-planning.
+His use of the system is unusual among Irish composers, his compositional process typically includes a significant element of pre-planning.